 The use of laser treatment in dentistry is a relatively new technology, but studies have found that it can help greatly in treating gum disease when used in conjunction with scaling and root planing.
 Lasers are equipped with different wavelengths to fit specific levels of treatment.
-It is used to remove inflamed gum tissue from around the root of the tooth in order to allow Dr. Andrew Zeiger to begin the scaling and root planing procedures.
+It is used to remove inflamed gum tissue from around the root of the tooth in order to allow Dr. David Frausto to begin the scaling and root planing procedures.
 It may also be used to remove tartar buildup on teeth.
 Lasers can also be used to clean deep periodontal pockets of infection.

 Other Uses for Laser Treatment

 Lasers can be used for more than just treating gum disease.
 They can be used to remove decay from teeth, and prepare them for fillings.
 The laser can also harden the filling as well.
-They can also be used for preparing teeth for crowns.
+They can also be used for preparing teeth for dental crowns.
 Laser treatments can be used to whiten teeth.
 They may also be used to remove questionable lesions for biopsies.
 Lasers can also be used to regenerate the tissues of bones and ligaments.

 Benefits of Laser Treatment